dfinity/portal/docs/references/cli-reference/dfx-identity.md

 Use the `dfx identity get-wallet` command to display the canister identifier for the wallet associated with your current identity principal.

-Note that you must be connected to theicor the local canister execution environment to run this command.
+Note that you must be connected to the IC or the local canister execution environment to run this command.
 In addition, you must be in a project directory to run the command.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories to run the `dfx identity get-wallet` command.

 ### Basic usage